-Your city is advised to work towards appointing data coordinators in all other departments for smooth operations and implementation of the DataSmart Cities Strategy and City Data Policy.
+Data coordinators help support and drive the data activities, including data collection, data publishing, analytics, etc., within their respective teams/departments.
+Your city is advised to work towards appointing a minimum of one data coordinator in each department for smooth operations and interdepartmental coordination for implementation of the DataSmart Cities Strategy and City Data Policy.